isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 1 	   35
 ```

-The count shows 35 users instead of the expected 30, which is acceptable.
+The count shows 35 users instead of the expected 30 on this table, which is acceptable.
+For the data to be relevant, I realize though that I need to check on each of my SQL queries that at least 70% users reported their activity.

 Next, I verified that the date range matches the dataset's intended timeframe (March 12, 2016, to May 12, 2016):